- 1. SoundAsleep Dream Series Air Mattress

 Available in two colors and boasting a Queen size design, the Insta-Bed Raised Air Mattress is a fantastic choice for the home and gives your guests somewhere comfortable to sleep on rather than being resigned to the sofa, or even the hard floor.
 It embraces a dual-pump design and offers supportive air mattress coils for a pleasurable sleep.
 The neverFLAT pump will also maintain air pressure throughout the night and activate when it recognizes the interior air condensing, which could cause you to shift and even fall off.

 It measures 18 inches high, which gives you a bed-like mattress feel that makes it easy to climb out in the morning or even during the night.
-However, it doesn’t insulate heat as well as other options, so things may get a little chilly, and while there are different pressure settings, these are not as obvious as we’d like when compared to other mattresses.
+However, it doesn’t insulate heat as well as other options, so things may get a little chilly, and while there are different pressure settings, these are not as obvious as we’d like when compared to other best mattresses.

 Ideal for indoor and outdoor use